ManasChougule/React-Redux-Suite/README.md

  - Add commentary.
  - Display Score History.

+### 8. Blogging Application:
+ - Create Blog: User can create new blog posts by providing a title and content.
+ - Display Blogs: App displays a list of submitted blogs with newly added blog at top fo the list.
+ - Update Blog : User can update blog , save & discard changes.
+ - Delete Blog etc.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).